MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 # Configure automatic log upload for continuous reports on a virtual appliance - Deprecated

 > [!WARNING]
-> It is highly recommended to configure log upload using the [Docker](discovery-docker.md) for more flexible deployment.
+> It is highly recommended to configure log upload using [Docker](discovery-docker.md) for more flexible deployment.

 ## Technical requirements
 - Hypervisor: HyperV or VMware